-- ESS1 Assessment and Risk Management and Socio-environmental Impacts. - ESS2 Labor and Working Conditions - ESS4 Community Health and Safety - ESS10 Stakeholder Engagement and Disclosure of Information.
+- ESS1 Assessment and Risk Management and Socio-environmental Impacts. - ESS2 Labor and Working Conditions - ESS3 Resource Efficiency and Pollution Prevention and Management (if IT equipment is procured) - ESS4 Community Health and Safety - ESS10 Stakeholder Engagement and Disclosure of Information.

 ESS1 - Assessment and Management of Environmental and Social Risks and Impacts